iz7vii/adafruit_displayio_SH1106/README.md

 SCK = GP1

 To check the I2C address use the script attached, remember to rename the script from "i2c-scan.py" to "code.py"

+Please refer the script for I2C scan at this link https://learn.adafruit.com/scanning-i2c-addresses/circuitpython